Compute Ephemerality

 —> Address Space Layout Randomization (ASLR) – moves pieces of programs around randomly in portions of memory in an attempt to make it harder for nefarious code segments to jump to some place in memory that they shouldn’t…but…

-…old school tech.
+…old school technology.

 —> Data Execution Prevention (DEP) – an attempt to prevent programs from executing in memory locations that should contain data and not code…but…